 In other governmental funds, Assigned fund balance represents a positive ending spendable fund balance once all restrictions and commitments are considered.
-These resources are only available for expenditure in that fund and may not be used in any other fund without formal action by the District's board of directors and as allowed by statute.
+These resources are only available for expenditures in that fund and may not be used in any other fund without formal action by the District's board of directors and as allowed by statute.

-The Superintendent and the Director of Business Services are the only persons who have the authority to create Assignments of fund balance.
+The business manager is the only person who has the authority to create Assignments of fund balance.